jleeothon/conlanging/3-nominal.md

 ### Quantifiers

-The negative quantifier, both article and pronoun, works like High German "kein":
+The negative quantifier, both article and pronoun, works like Low Saxon "keen":

 |      | Singular | Plural |
 | ---- | -------- | ------ |